Cucumber

 34. Mexican Sour Gherkins – (aka Melothria Scabra) Incredible small cucumber-like fruits shaped like a baby watermelon!
 Good raw added to salads or pickled.
 They have a cucumber-like taste mixed with a hint of lemon.
 Ornamental vines have tiny leaves and flowers….perfect for cottage gardens.
 Huge yields.
 Plants have 1-2 fruits per node and will fall off the vine when ripe.
 Kids will love to play with them or just eat them!
 50-55 days

-35. Mid East Prolific – Back for 2024!
-A middle-eastern heirloom.
+35. Mid East Prolific A middle-eastern heirloom.
 This variety produces 6-8″, smooth thin-skinned, mild green fruits.
 Plants are prolific and extremely early starters.
 These are considered to be one of the best tasting fruits around.
 Vines seem to be adaptable to many adverse weather conditions.
 Did great in one of my dry-ish raised beds this past summer.
 Great fresh or as slicers.
 70-80 days Pkt…$3.00

 36. Miniature White – The best yellowish white eating cucumber from SSE’s collection of 250 varieties.
 Sweet thin skin…no need to peel.
 Skin bears black spines.
 Vines rarely exceed 3 ft!
 Fruits are best eaten raw when they are under 3″ long, still having a mild & sweet flavor.
 Very popular white variety.
 Extremely productive!
 50-55 days Pkt…$3.00